Learn How to Become a Physical Education Teacher in Florida

 Successfully complete the following steps to become a PE teacher in Florida:

-In July 2012, the Florida Department of Education initiated revisions to its Next Generation Sunshine State Standards for Physical Education, which outlines the content standards of a comprehensive physical education program.
+More than a decade ago, the Florida Department of Education initiated revisions to its Next Generation Sunshine State Standards for Physical Education, which outlines the content standards of a comprehensive physical education program.

 The Florida Department of Education defines physical education as physical activities of at least a moderate intensity level and for a duration long enough to provide significant health benefits.
 Each of Florida’s school district boards must also ensure that students in kindergarten through fifth grade receive at least 150 minutes of physical education each week.
 Students in grades 6 through 8 are required to have at least one class period per day of physical education for at least one semester each year.